yishuai/talk/mathreason/eng.md

 50. Fallacies in Advertising.
 Pick a single night and a single commercial television channel, and analyze the advertisements shown over a one-hour period.
 Describe how each advertise- ment tries to persuade the viewer, and discuss whether the argu- ment is fallacious.
 What fraction of the advertisements involve fallacies?
 Are any fallacy types more common than others?
 51. Fallacies in Politics.
 Discuss the tactics used by both sides in a current or recent political campaign.
 How much of the campaign is/was based on fallacies?
 Describe some of the fallacies.
 Overall, do you believe that fallacies influenced (or will influence) the outcome of the vote?
 52. Personal Fallacies.
-Describe an instance in which you were per- suaded of something that you later decided was untrue.
+Describe an instance in which you were persuaded of something that you later decided was untrue.
 Explain how you were persuaded and why you later changed your mind.
 Did you fall victim to any fallacies?
 If so, how might you prevent the same thing from happening in the future?